 Funding opportunities to move your program forward.

 Get your students moving with a grant for athletic equipment, footwear and apparel.
 Good Sports has grants available to all K-12 schools that serve youth in disadvantaged areas of the country.
+Application acceptance is ongoing.

 The Coca-Cola Foundation aims to make a greater impact on the communities Coca-Cola serves around the world by being responsive to the citizenship priorities of the communities in which we live and work.
 The Coca-Cola Foundation is interested in funding organizations in these areas: Water stewardship, healthy active living, community recycling, and education.
 Healthy active living includes providing access to exercise, physical activity and nutritional education programs.